hainesma/ssg2/book/postmarketos-phosh.md

 ### Installing PostmarketOS Phosh and apps

 It turns out it's not possible to install OSes directly from the multi-boot image, but the multi-boot image does contain Jumpdrive, which allows images to be flashed directly to the eMMC from a desktop via USB.
+Use `dd` to flash the image to the eMMC.

 Initial update would not work through Software app.
 Instead, I used `apk upgrade -i` in the terminal, and it worked. `apk` is the package manager for Alpine, which postmarketOS is based on.